 About the Residency Program

-The Caruso Department of Otolaryngology – Head and Neck Surgery residency program is five years.
+The USC Caruso Otolaryngology – Head and Neck Surgery residency program is five years.
 The residents spend the first year in surgical, emergency and critical care and anesthesia training.
 After this initial training, the program provides progressive education in otolaryngology for 48 months, inclusive of vacation time.
 During the final year of education, the residents act at the capacity of a chief resident in the sponsoring institution.

 All prospective applicants wishing to apply to our program must apply through the Electronic Residency Application Service (ERAS).
 Applicants must also register with the National Resident Matching Program (NRMP).

 Our requirements for application include:

 - ECFMG status report – foreign graduates only

 Residency Program Coordinator